W4RH4WK/cpp-init/opinions.md

 Also, put the `public` part first, then `protected`, then `private`.

-## Member function vs. regular function
+## Member Function vs. Regular Function

 Often you have the choice of writing a function as a member function or a regular (free-standing) function.
 My rule of thumb is to create a member function whenever it is related **primarily** to **one instance** of the type (e.g. `Vector2::length`)